 "If it doesn't challenge you, it won't change you."

-We recently spoke to Lee-Ann Sullivan and Leonard Leong, the female and male winners of the recent 28-day Clean & Lean Challenge on their amazing efforts and how it has transformed their lives.
+We spoke to Lee-Ann Sullivan and Leonard Leong, previous participants of the Clean & Lean Challenge on their amazing efforts and how it has transformed their lives.

 Lee-Ann is a mother of 2, and has lived with type 1 diabetes for over 30 years.
 Through the challenge, she discovered the objectives of diabetic management and the Clean & Lean Challenge were in sync – a clean and lean lifestyle means a better control of her diabetic condition, and less insulin required as a result.
 A win-win for her!
 She lost 6kg (9.45%) of body fat in the challenge.